DianaNatali/tt06_grayscale_sobel/docs/info.md

 ## How it works

-This project takes an image, converts it to grayscale, and then applies an edge detection algorithm.
+This project performs grayscale conversion and Sobel filtering with the aim of detecting edges in an image.

 Below is a block diagram of the implementation: